 Important: Only if you enable Delete vanished hosts will hosts be deleted when they disappear from your dynamic environment.

 If you do not want to automatically create all hosts, you can do this by restricting the Only add matching hosts option with a regular expression.
 Important: here we mean the hosts that are being created, and not the hosts you have set up to monitor AWS, for example.

-The latter can be achieved with the Only add hosts from matching source hosts option.
+The latter can be achieved with the Restrict source hosts option.
 This refers to the names of the hosts that generate piggyback data.

-Two further options deal with the automatic activation of changes – for the case that hosts really have been created or removed, since only then will they appear in an operational monitoring.
+Two further options deal with the automatic activation of changes – for the case that hosts really have been created or removed, since only then will they appear in the monitoring.

 Furthermore, you can also completely stop the automatic activation of changes for specified times during the day – for example, for the times when your monitoring system is being actively looked-after.
 Because if the DCD activates changes, all other changes that you or a colleague have just made will also become active!

 After saving the connector appears in the list.
-It can however not yet run before you have performed an Activate Changes – only then does it start functioning.
+It can however not yet run before you have activated the changes – only then does it start functioning.
 So therefore do not be irritated by the message Failed to get the status from DCD (The connection ‘piggy01’ does not exist) which appears right after saving.

 3. Starting the connector